How Text Search Works

 .

-Second, at query time, the query engine looks for token matches based on the query type.
+Second, at query time, the query engine looks for token matches based on the specified query and query type.
+Some common query types include:

 might miss running